borenstein-lab/fishtaco/source/installation.rst

 Prerequisites for installing:

-In order for FiShTaCo to run successfully, the following Python modules should be pre-installed on your system:
+In order for FishTaco to run successfully, the following Python modules should be pre-installed on your system:

 - Numpy >= 1.6.1 (http://www.numpy.org/)
 - Scipy >= 0.9 (http://www.scipy.org/)